(Glycolic, Beta and Alpha Hydroxy Acids)

 its name from the Greek word for "itch."
 The skin becomes inflamed, producing red, thickened areas with silvery

-know they have it.
+they have it.
 At the opposite extreme, severe psoriasis may cover large areas of the body.
-Our Board Certified
+Our Board Certified Dermatologist

-to another, though it is more likely to occur in people whose family members have it.
-In the United States two out of every
+though it is more likely to occur in people whose family members have it.
+In the United States two out of every hundred people

-is unknown.
-However, recent discoveries point to an abnormality in the functioning of key white cells in the blood stream
+However, recent discoveries point to an abnormality in the functioning of key white cells in the blood stream triggering inflammation

 Freckles & Age Spots